skm-1718/ONLINE_STORE_ANALYSIS_TABLEAU_DASHBOARD/README.md

 # ONLINE_STORE_ANALYSIS_DASHBOARD

-This project helped me improve my understanding of how to turn raw data into meaningful insights and present them in a way that supports business decision-making.

 Excited to share that I have completed the Tata Technologies Data Visualisation: Empowering Business with Effective Insights Virtual Experience Program on Forage. 📊